tkubica12/kubernetes-demo/docs/stateful.md

 In order to deploy stateful services we first need to make sure we gain persistency of data storage.
 Without Persistent Volumes all data is stored on Kubernetes nodes that could fail at any time.
 Should Pods write data that need to be persistent we need to store them differently.
 Azure comes with 2 different implementations - Azure Disk or Azure Files and both come with advantages and disadvantages.

 Azure Disk
-* Can get very high performance when Premium storage is used (SSD-based)
+* Full support for standard a premium storage
 * Full Linux file system compatibility including permissions etc.
 * Cannot be shared with multiple Pods
 * Cannot be access directly outside of Kubernetes cluster (unless disk is disconnected and connected to Linux VM in Azure)
 * There is limit on number of Disk that can be attached to VM depending on VM size/SKU.
 When using small VMs you might hit this.
-* It might take few minutes to create and attach disk (Pod will be pending)
+* It might take few minutes to create and attach disk (Pod will be pending), not ideal when you use singleton (eg. single mysql instance) rather than cluster and expect fast recovery

 Azure Files (implemented via SMB as a service)
 * Can be shared by multiple Pods (eg. for quorum or static web content)
 * Can be accessed from outside of Kubernetes cluster via SMB protocol (including apps, VMs in Azure, PaaS services, client notebooks or on-premises resources)
 * Due to SMB/CIFS limitations is not compatible with full Linuf FS features (eg. cannot store Linux permissions data)
-* Cannot achieve as low latency and IOPS as Premium storage SSD drives
+* High performance available with Premium Files, but that is currently in preview only
 * No limitations in number of Volumes that could be attached
 * Fast attach